 Objectives and Content

-- use potential vorticity thinking to diagnose and interpret atmospheric flow
+- has understanding of the use of potential vorticity thinking to diagnose and interpret atmospheric flow and instabilities

-- understand the basics of wave-mean-flow interactions, wave breaking, and the Eliassen-Palm flux
+- has learned the basics of wave-mean-flow interactions, wave breaking, and the Eliassen-Palm flux

 Required Previous Knowledge